-The Agency does not anticipate that manufacturing the new products would cause any new chemicals to be discharged into the water.
-The new products are intended to replace similar tobacco products currently manufactured at the facility.
-The applicant stated that manufacturing the new products is not expected to result in changes in wastewater discharge and therefore, would not require revised or new wastewater discharge permits.
+The Agency does not anticipate that manufacturing the new product would cause any new chemicals to be discharged into the water.
+The new product is intended to replace similar tobacco products currently manufactured at the facility.
+The applicant stated that manufacturing the new product is not expected to result in changes in wastewater discharge and therefore, would not require a revised or new wastewater discharge permit.